median-dispersion/Software-Development-Icons/README.md

 ## Updating the Example

 To update the example page, simply execute the tool found at `Tools/updateExample.py`.
-It will automatically add all new icons ind `Icons/Filled` and `Icons/Outlined` to the example list.
+It will automatically add all new icons in `Icons/Filled` and `Icons/Outlined` to the example list.
 ```bash
 python updateExample.py
 ```